Pe Ell, Washington: Government and politics

-Local Politics
+Government

 The city of Pe Ell has historically used local law enforcement staff, rather than the county sheriff's department, for policing.
 The last Pe Ell town marshal formally retired on April 1, 2019.
 The town went through several years of intermittent local police coverage, with the county sheriff's department filling in when the marshal's office was vacant.
 In 2022, Pe Ell reached an agreement with the city of Morton to outsource police coverage.
-Since then, the Morton has provided part-time police coverage to the town, along with Mossyrock.
+Since then, the Morton Police Department has provided part-time police coverage to the town, along with Mossyrock.

-The town is governed by an elected Mayor, along with a town council of 5 members.
+The town is governed by an elected mayor, along with a town council of 5 members.

-Similar to other towns within Lewis County, Pe Ell is recognized as being majority Republican and conservative.
+Politics

+The 2020 election included four votes for Jo Jorgensen of the Libertarian Party and 3 votes for write-in candidates..
+In the 2024 election, eleven votes were tallied for Robert F. Kennedy Jr..

 Education

 The Pe Ell School District provides public education from preschool to 12th grade.
 The Pe Ell School occupies a single campus and students attend from Pe Ell, as well as the nearby unincorporated communities of Doty and Dryad.
+The district shifted to a four-day school week before the 2019-2020 school year.

 The first public education building erected in Pe Ell was a one-room school constructed in 1882.
 The schoolhouse was built of split cedar and funded by donations; twelve students attended the first year.
 The growing population led to the construction of a new, larger Central school beginning in 1892 only to find an expansion necessary in 1913, with a gymnasium added in 1921.
 A wing for agricultural vocational education was added in 1936, a class popular enough to require an expansion by 1938.
 The combined Pe Ell elementary and high school, furnished with a library and athletic fields, was completed at the end of 1952.

 The Pe Ell high school boys' basketball team and the girls' softball team won state championships in 2010.
 The softball team also won a state title in 2012, and a combined championship with Willapa Valley in 2017.